lit/lit/README.md

 The site will usually be served at http://localhost:8000.

+## Bundling and minification

+This starter project doesn't include any build-time optimizations like bundling or minification.
+We recommend publishing components as unoptimized JavaScript modules, and performing build-time optimizations at the application level.
+This gives build tools the best chance to deduplicate code, remove dead code, and so on.

+For information on building application projects that include LitElement components, see [Build for production](https://lit-element.polymer-project.org/guide/build) on the LitElement site.

 ## More information

 See [Get started](https://lit-element.polymer-project.org/guide/start) on the LitElement site for more information.